ablorp/ablorp.github.io/_pages/about.md

 Adam has taken a rigorous college-level [computer science course](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley as a pre-college scholar.
 He's exploring interesting things to do this summer.
 Adam enjoys skateboarding, hanging out with friends, and scuba diving in Monterey on weekends.

-Adam is skilled at bouldering, a thrice weekly routine that combines puzzle solving with physical feats to chart a navigable course on the vertical face of a wall — exercising both brain and brawn.
+Adam is skilled at bouldering, a twice weekly routine that combines puzzle solving with physical feats to chart a navigable course on the vertical face of a wall — exercising both brain and brawn.
 Adam plans to earn a [pilot license](https://flystanford.com) before heading out to college, and aspires to become a biomedical engineer harnessing AI and robotics for the betterment of humankind.

 ---